Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 12. Make your CRM the only repository

-If your team members still hold back their critical data and don’t put in your CRM database, then it would be a bad investment.
+If your team members still hold back their critical customer data and don’t put in your CRM database, then it would be a bad investment.

 Convince your team that the new CRM tool has all the features they need.
 Tell them that this new tool is the only thing that they are going to use for a long time.